Watch Out for Covid-19 Skin Symptoms

 Click HERE to get the Amethyst Holistic Skin Solutions Newsletter.
 You’ll receive interesting information about herbal medicine and skin health via articles, before/after pictures, videos, interviews and more.
 Feel free to share this article with someone who you think may benefit.

 About the Author

-Olivia Hsu Friedman, LAc, Dipl.OM, DACM, Cert.
-TCM Dermatology, is the owner of Amethyst Holistic Skin Solutions and treats Eczema, TSW, Psoriasis and Acne patients throughout the US in person and via video conferencing using only Chinese herbal medicine.
-Outside of the office, Olivia serves on the Advisory Board of LearnSkin, and is the Chair of the Board of Directors of the American Society of Acupuncturists.
-She is also a faculty member of the Chicago Eczema Support Group sponsored by the National Eczema Association.
+Dr. Olivia Hsu Friedman, LAc, DACM, Cert.
+TCM Dermatology is the owner of Amethyst Holistic Skin Solutions and treats patients via video conferencing using only herbal medicine.
+Olivia serves on the Advisory Board of LearnSkin, is the Chair of the American Society of Acupuncturists Board of Directors, and is a faculty member of the Chicago Integrative Eczema Support Group sponsored by The National Eczema Association.